OneSignalDevelopers/OneSignal-Angular-Sample/README.md

 * [Quick setup](https://github.com/OneSignal/OneSignal-Angular)
 * [Advanced setup](https://github.com/OneSignal/OneSignal-Angular/tree/FINAL-CODE)

-**Create a new Angular project project using the Angular CLI**
+**Create a new Angular project using the Angular CLI**

 ### Quick Push Notification Setup In Angular

-In your project folder, navigate to the *index.html* file and inside of the **head** html tag, paste the following code and add your own app id.
+In your project folder, navigate to the *index.html* file, and inside of the **head** HTML tag, paste the following code and add your app id.

 ```html
 <script src="https://cdn.onesignal.com/sdks/OneSignalSDK.js" async=""></script>